samee99/samee99.github.io/blog/blogs/ml.md

-What exactly is machine learning and what would the ultimate learning machine look like?
+**What is machine learning?**

+June 2021

 Ridiculously powerful human-like machines have captured our collective imagination for long.
 So let’s get the formal definition out of the way.

-“Machine Learning is the art of getting computers to learn without being explicitly programmed”

-Arthur Samuel (1958)
+“Machine Learning is the art of getting computers to learn without being explicitly programmed” - Arthur Samuel (1958)

 The art of what, again?